-``The Dragon,'' designed for three or more players and extending from ``The Duel,'' introduces a new interaction paradigm (see Figure~\ref{fig:gameplay}c): puppeteering.
-In this mode, one handheld AR player—dubbed the ``puppeteer''—controls a virtual dragon using their mobile phone, interacting with MRHMD users.
+``The Dragon,'' designed for three or more players and extending from ``The Duel'', introduces a new interaction paradigm (see Fig.~\ref{fig:gameplay}c): puppeteering.
+In this mode, one handheld AR player---dubbed the ``puppeteer''---controls a virtual dragon using their mobile phone, interacting with MRHMD users.
 Meanwhile, players equipped with MRHMDs become dragon-hunting warriors, casting spells to battle the dragon while using body movements to avoid attacks.
-This gameplay is inspired by Game of Thrones' famous Dragon Hunting scenes\footnote{\url{https://game-of-thrones-winter-is-coming-game.fandom.com/wiki/Dragon_Hunt}, visited on October 25, 2024}.
-It simulates a transitional future where MRHMD users coexist with handheld AR users, allowing for collaborative play between different device types when encountering each other on the street.
+This gameplay is inspired by Game of Thrones' famous dragon‑hunting scenes\footnote{\url{https://game-of-thrones-winter-is-coming-game.fandom.com/wiki/Dragon_Hunt}, visited on October 25, 2024}.
+It envisions a transitional future where MRHMD users coexist with handheld AR users, enabling collaborative play between different device types when they encounter each other on the street.